mrrwa/LocoNet/README.md

-The Embeded Loconet Library provides functions that manage the sending and receiving of LocoNet packets.
+The EmbededLocoNet Library provides functions that manage the sending and receiving of LocoNet packets.

 As bytes are received from the LocoNet by an interrupt driven